IN10/awacs/readme.md

 print an error message (because the program is silent).
 The exit code will be 1 (invalid parameters given), and the program will not continue.

+## Known problems
+1. Linking to any Linkedin-profile generally results in a 999 HTTP status code due to automated bot detection.
+This program ignores robot.txt files, but generally makes no attempt to appear as a legitimate user.

 ## Exit codes
 The program returns an appropriate exit code based on its results: